How to Avoid Enabling Your Loved One's OCD

 SJG: For families that are facing OCD, there are many reasons to be hopeful.
 So I'm hoping you could share an example (obviously without revealing identities) of how you've seen families come together to overcome OCD.

-If you or someone you know is suffering with OCD, consider visiting the website of the International OCD Foundation, an excellent place to find reputable information about OCD and its treatment.
+If you or someone you know is suffering from OCD, consider visiting the website of the International OCD Foundation, an excellent place to find reputable information about OCD and its treatment.

 You can also use the "Find a Therapist" function on PsychologyToday.com to look for a therapist; just make sure the person is experienced in treating OCD with research-supported Exposure and Ritual Prevention (ERP) Therapy.